camarguinho/eda-challenge/README.md

 ## Quarkus Application

-The main goal here is create a Quarkus application to expose a simple REST API to publish messages into a Kafka topic, and consume them to be processed.
+The main goal here is to create a Quarkus application to expose a simple REST API to publish messages into a Kafka topic, and consume them to be processed.
 If you have never used Quarkus before, remember that you can attend the Quarkus workshop before the Games.
 The only requirement is Java basic development knowledge.